 Growing Houseplants in Water

 Growing plants in water make for more variety in arrangement and can do in almost any container that can accommodate water.
-While growing houseplants in water take longer than planting them in soil, the indoor water garden can remain lush for a long time.
+While growing houseplants in water takes longer than planting them in soil, the indoor water garden can remain lush for a long time.

-About any pot that can accommodate water can use to create an indoor water garden.
+Any pot that can accommodate water can use to create an indoor water garden.
 Growing plants in bottles is a popular method, but almost any kind of waterproof container would serve, except those made of copper, brass, or lead.

 Tips to Grow Houseplants Hydroponically

 Today, even large farms use such growing systems, albeit a bit more sophisticated.
-The fact is, most plants grow well in a water-based hydroponic system.
+The fact is, that most plants grow well in a water-based hydroponic system.
 However, you need to keep a few things in mind when setting up your system.

 - Use bottled spring water or well water.
-Most tap water contains no minerals and nutrients, but does contain chlorine.
-Alternatively, you might catch fresh rain water to use.
+Most tap water contains no minerals and nutrients but does contain chlorine.
+Alternatively, you might catch fresh rainwater to use.